luissimas/zettelkasten/2 - Notes/Storage in Kubernetes.md

 date: 2024-05-01
 ---

 [[Kubernetes]] itself does not manage storage.
-Instead, it provides an interface for storage resources called **Persistent Volume**.
+Instead, it provides an interface for storage resources called [[Persistent volume]].
 With this functionality we can mount volumes into pods to ensure that data is persisted between restarts or crashes.
 Volumes provide a **common interface** for pods to consume storage without caring about the implementation details of the storage back-end.

 There are many **types of storage**, from local solutions to network attached storage and cloud provider integrations.
 These types of volumes are usually exposed to the cluster as **different Storage Classes**.
-With that, we can simply create a Persistent Volume Claim (PVC) specifying the desired Storage Class to select which implementation of the storage we want to use for that volume.
+With that, we can simply create a [[Persistent volume claim]] (PVC) specifying the desired Storage Class to select which implementation of the storage we want to use for that volume.

 # Local volumes